Editor's note: The following is from Gun Digest in 1959.

 Powders break down into three classifications: ultra progressive such as Alcan's AL8, and AL7; progressive, such as AL5 and Herco; faster burning powders, such as Super M, AL-101, and Red Dot.
 The progressive powders are used for heavier shot charges and high velocity.
 The faster burning powders, such as Red Dot and Super M, are for trap loads.

 As one drops down in gauge, more progressive powders should be used, even for the light hunting loads.
-In the 20 bore, using ?-ounce of shot, I find AL5 an excellent powder.
-This same AL5, however, is used in a 10 gauge, behind 1? ounces of shot.
+In the 20 bore, using -ounce of shot, I find AL5 an excellent powder.
+This same AL5, however, is used in a 10 gauge, behind 1 ounce of shot.
 Probably the best all-round powder for 12 gauge light field and trap loads is the new Alcan powder AL-101.
 This powder is a perfect companion for their new primer, number 241.
 In many ways it is like Super M Bal-listite, though you get better, more uniform ignition with AL-101 powder and 241 primers.

 Homer Clark, Jr., president of the Alcan Company, once told me that “not over 1% of all the handloaded shotshells sent to their ballistics laboratory for testing were rated as unsatisfactory.
 Of the loads rated unsatisfactory, a great majority of the trouble was equally divided between: (1) Improper selection of powder-primer combination as compared to the weight of the shot charge used.
 (2) Using an unsatisfactory wad column.”
 Just a few inexperienced reloaders fail to realize the importance of a proper wad column in shotshells.
 If the wad column isn't right, you won't get good patterns or velocity in your handloads.